 - Corolla Corolla, on the northern end of the Outer Banks, has a modern resort feeling.
 Most of the rental homes available in this area are part of one of many planned communities and therefore offer added features like community pools, tennis courts, beach shuttles, beach accesses and more.
 Pine Island and Palmer’s Island, on the south end of Corolla, have the largest, most swanky oceanfront rental homes.
 Corolla has several shopping/ dining/ recreation areas, including two major grocery stores and a movie theater, plus some great historic attractions and the small Corolla Village area.

 - Duck & Sanderling Duck is south of Corolla.
 People often ask “What’s the difference between Corolla and Duck?”
 Duck has a tightly packed little village center with shops and restaurants, while Corolla’s amenities are a bit more spread out.
-Both Duck and Corolla offer numerous vacation rentals, and Duck also has many planned communities with some great on-site features for guests.
+Both Duck and Corolla offer numerous vacation rentals, and both have many planned communities with some great on-site features for guests.
 Duck also has a large timeshare community.
 The Sanderling area, just north of Duck, is a quiet residential area with many rental homes.
 There are no public beach accesses in Duck, but if you’re staying in a vacation rental, you have free range of the beach!